syncthing/syncthing/README.md

  1. Define a protocol for synchronization of a file repository between a number of collaborating nodes.
-The protocol should be well defined, unambigous, easily understood, free to use, efficient, secure and languange neutral.
+The protocol should be well defined, unambiguous, easily understood, free to use, efficient, secure and language neutral.
 This is the [Block Exchange Protocol](https://github.com/calmh/syncthing/blob/master/protocol/PROTOCOL.md).

  2. Provide the reference implementation to demonstrate the usability of